-- 80. If a child, young person (or their parent/carer if under 16 years) or staff member is contacted by Test and Protect and identified as a high-risk contact while at school, the person should leave school and travel home avoiding the use of public transport wherever possible and, if possible, they should wear a face covering. - 81.
-All contacts identified through the Test and Protect process should follow the advice on selfisolation sent to them and as set out on NHS Inform.
+- 84. If a child, young person (or their parent/carer if under 16 years) or staff member is contacted by Test and Protect and identified as a high-risk contact while at school, the person should leave school and travel home avoiding the use of public transport wherever possible and, if possible, they should wear a face covering. - 85.
+All contacts identified through the Test and Protect process should follow the advice on self-isolation sent to them and as set out on NHS Inform.
 A self-help guide is available.
-This applies to all high risk child contacts and all adult contacts. - 82.
-All those who are identified as high risk contacts (regardless of age) should isolate for 10 days with no exemptions for vaccination status or a negative PCR test.
-Full details, including a stepby-step guide, are provided in the NHS Inform resources above.
-Potential exemptions are in place for essential workers depending upon clear criteria and specific circumstances as set out in paras 84-93 below. - 83.
+This applies to all high risk child contacts and all adult contacts. - 86.
+All those who are identified as high risk contacts will be advised to adopt the approach that is set out in NHS guidance, dependent on their vaccination status and age.
+In summary, these are: